Girls stop growing in height when they reach puberty, the second fastest period of growth in your child’s lifetime.

 - Adult body odor

-Late Puberty (AKA Constitutional Delay)
+Late Puberty (AKA Late Bloomers or Constitutional Delay)

 Late puberty is defined as the absence of breast development by age 13 in girls.

-The simple answer is that growing ends when puberty and full maturation are complete.
+Growing for young girls ends when puberty and full maturation are complete.

 Has your girl stopped growing?
 Where is she in her development?